-Classical economic fluctuation concerns the absolute volatility of economic output; e.g., gross domestic product (GDP) declines during an economic downturn.
+Classical economic fluctuation concerns the absolute volatility of economic output; for example, GDP declines during an economic downturn.
 Growth economic fluctuation, however, is based on changes in the economic growth rate.
 The GDP growth rate represents the market value of all the goods and services produced within the boundary of a country in a specified period of time.
-When the real economic activity of the economy increases, it leads to increase the corporate earning of the different companies, which ultimately leads to increase the dividend payout ratio (Ghafoor et al. 2014).
+When the real economic activity of the economy increases, it leads to increase the corporate earning of the different companies, which ultimately leads to increase the dividend payout ratio (Ghafoor et al., 2014).
 Based on these arguments, one may come up with the following hypothesis: